 Buying a franchise — like buying a business — has advantages over starting from scratch, including:

-But franchises come with limitations on your choices and influence over branding, operations and growth.
+But franchises come with limits on your choices and influence over branding, operations and growth.

 |Most franchises offer:||Most franchise buyers must:|